MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/indicator-ip-domain.md

 _Allow_ overrides _warn_ which overrides _block_: Allow > Warn > Block.
 Therefore, in the above example, Microsoft.com would be allowed.

-### Policy conflict handling follows the below order
+### Policy conflict handling follows the order below

 - MDCA creates an unsanctioned indicator for all users but URL is allowed for a specific device group, the specific device group is Blocked access to the URL.
-- If the IP, URL/Domain is allowed
+1. If the IP, URL/Domain is allowed
 - If the IP, URL/Domain is not allowed
 - If the IP, URL/Domain is allowed
-- If the IP, URL/Domain is not allowed
+1. If the IP, URL/Domain is not allowed
-- If the IP, URL/Domain is allowed
+1. If the IP, URL/Domain is allowed

 Threat and vulnerability management's block vulnerable application features uses the file IoCs for enforcement and will follow the above conflict handling order.